compulim/react-define-as-custom-element/README.md

 ## Behaviors

-### Differences between React component and custom element
+### What do I need to know to start wrapping my component as custom element?

 There are some key differences between React component and a custom element:

 - All props must be an optional string
   - Attributes are optional and must be of type string
 - When 2+ attributes are changed at the same time, its underlying React component will be re-rendered 2+ times
-  - For every attribute change, browser would call `attributeChangedCallback()`
+  - For every attribute change, browser will call `attributeChangedCallback()` once
-  - There will be a brief moment and re-render that one prop is using a new value, while the other prop is using an old value
+  - Eventual consistency: there will be a brief moment that one prop is on a new value, while the other prop is on an old value

 ### Given major differences between React and custom element, why should I still wrap it?

-Consider this factors: cost of writing a new UI component, making them parity, and maintaining both of them.
+Consider these factors: cost of writing a new UI component, making them parity, and maintaining both of them.

 ### Some of the props need to be a number instead of string

 Writes an adapter component that parses the string into a number.

-### Does it support React Native?
+### Does it supports React Native?

 No, custom elements is a HTML technology and is only available in modern browsers.